 If you would like more information about entry requirements, or would like to discuss whether the qualifications you are currently studying are acceptable, please contact the Student Recruitment Enquiries Centre at the University of Nottingham on +44 (0) 115 951 5559.

-At the end of this six year undergraduate course successful students will receive their BMBS degree, which is a primary medical qualification (PMQ).
+At the end of this course successful students will receive their BMBS degree, which is a primary medical qualification (PMQ).
 Holding a PMQ entitles students to provisional registration with the General Medical Council, subject only to its acceptance that there are no Fitness to Practise concerns that need consideration.

 Graduates are required to undergo a further two years of foundation doctor training.
 Full registration is granted by the GMC at the end of the first year of this training.